 Music Director and Arranger

 Described as “a magical, musical alchemist of hip hybrids” (Owen McNally, Hartford Courant), Earl MacDonald has released five albums as a bandleader, earning him multiple Independent Music Awards and JUNO award nominations.
 The former pianist/Musical Director for Maynard Ferguson now serves as Director of Jazz Studies at the University of Connecticut.
 Artistically, he hopes to continue the long, impactful tradition of political and social activism that jazz music and its musicians have created.
-Earl MacDonald’s next studio-produced album, “Consecrated,” is slated for release on June 4, 2021.
+Earl MacDonald’s studio-produced album, “Consecrated,” on which “By Our Love” appears, was released on June 4, 2021.
 Visit earlmacdonald.com for more information.

 Hal is an illustrator with a passion for character design and children’s book illustration.
 He received his BFA in Art with an Illustration/Animation concentration from the University of Connecticut in spring of 2020.
 Although his medium of choice is watercolor painting, he also enjoys digital art and design.
 In addition to illustrating the By Our Love animated music project, he works as a freelance artist.
 Hal’s work is exhibited online at: https://www.haltedeschi.com